Squarific/DrawTogheter/README.md

 Install `node`, `npm` and the following npm modules: `mysql`, `socket.io`.

+Edit the mysql data in main.js and run the databse.sql file on your database.

 Then you can startup the server using `node main.js` after you cd into the server folder.